LaunchCodeEducation/lchs/src/chapters/forms/text-inputs.rst

      - :raw-html:`<input type="number" name="num-choice"/>`
    * - email
      - ``<input type="email" name="email-address"/>``
-     - Requires the user to enter an email address with the format text@address.xxx.
+     - Requires the user to enter an email address with the format ``text@server``.
 The browser displays an error message if the user tries to submit an invalid address.
      - :raw-html:`<input type="email" name="email-address"/>`
    * - date
      - ``<input type="date" name="grad-date"/>``